BlacketWare/Docs/api/panel.md

 Object
     error  : bool - has an error occurred?
 ```

+Suprisingly, you can't set the date in a request.<br>

 ### /worker/panel/info
 This is a **GET** request returning server data.